mwlynch/remark-graphviz/README.md

 ```

 To change where the SVG's are written, set `data.destinationFilePath` on the
+vFile or pass `destinationDir` as an option to the plugin.
+The following
-vFile.
-This following shows how you could process a file from one directory and
+examples shows how you could process a file from one directory and output the
-output the transformed file to another:
+transformed file to another:

 ```js
 var vfile = require('to-vfile');